 Nagorski now lives in St. Augustine, Florida but continues to travel extensively, writing for numerous publications.
 He is the author of six books, including The Greatest Battle and Hitlerland.
 His most recently released book The Nazi Hunters (Simon and Schuster) has received rave reviews from The Wall Street Journal, The Washington Post and numerous other publications.
 For more information, see www.andrewnagorski.com

 Andre Frattino is a native of Florida, who balances his skills and trade across three areas: Storytelling, Education and the Paranormal.
 Since 2012, Andre has been publishing his ongoing Florida-based graphic novel series with Pineapple Press (to this date, Andre is the first and only graphic novelist published by the veteran publishers) which include the titles: The Reaper of St. George Street, Lost Souls of Savannah and most recently, The Vampirate of Matanzas Inlet.
 Andre is a graduate of both Savannah College of Art and Design (BFA, Sequential Art, 2009) and the University of Florida (MA, Art Education, 2013).
 Andre continues to write and illustrate for comics and children's books and has worked for a number of other clients including Award-Winning Author Shelley Fraser Mickle, The Marjorie Rawling's Foundation and Firehouse Subs.
+His latest book is a graphic novel interpretation of Rick Smith's A Land Remembered.
 When Andre is not hard at work on his next illustrative project, he can be found conducting ghost tours in Savannah, GA, where for the past 10 years, he's walked tourists through the darker parts of the city's history.
 His artwork can be found on his website.

 Christopher Tozier lives in an unnamed scrub forest north of Orlando and is the author of the award-winning Olivia Brophie series for children.
 His first novel, Olivia Brophie and the Pearl of Tagelus, is widely taught in schools.
 The Sky Island followed, and in March 2017, Aristotle's Lantern was released.
 World’s Around Us is the free curriculum developed by scientists and educators around the country for use with the series.
 He was also selected as a 2011 Individual Artist Fellow by the State of Florida.
 He graduated from the University of Wisconsin-Madison Creative Writing and English program where he served as Poetry Editor of The Madison Review.

 Rich Wickliffe has been a South Florida resident since 1976.
 His crime-thriller, “Storm Crashers” was originally optioned by a major film studio.
 Rich’s first novel “Tropical Windfall,” set in Key West, was published as a result of an Amazon crime-writing competition and still remains a fan favorite.
+His latest novel, "Eyes of Poseidon" is a follow-up to "Storm Crashers."
 Rich is also published in business journals in the investigative fields.

 Rich enjoys speaking about creative crimes, including twice at the FBI’s InfraGard Counterterrorism conferences and on panels at seminars in Las Vegas dedicated to accuracy in crime writing.
 He has now finished a new manuscript about Miami Russian mafia, based on a true-crime article he’d published.